choria-io/website/docs/content/concepts/terminology/_index.md

 ## Federation

 Federation in distributed systems is typically software that combines isolated systems into one larger system.
-Choria supports Federation allowing you to build a combined Federated Collective that have as it's members many isolated Collectives.
+Choria supports Federation allowing you to build a combined Federated Collective that have as its members many isolated Collectives.

 See [Federations of Collectives](../../federation)

 ## Marionette Collective / MCollective

-A Orchestration System written by the author of Choria and sold to Puppet Inc. This system was included in Puppet since 2009 and sunset in late 2018.
+An Orchestration System written by the author of Choria and sold to Puppet Inc. This system was included in Puppet since 2009 and sunset in late 2018.

 Choria builds on many of the ideas, modernizes a lot of the concepts and provide a compatibility framework for MCollective agents while looking towards the future.